 The circles and layout aren’t the only thing giving this wall visual interest, though.
 We added background photos behind the text on some — but not all — of the panels.
 They’re subtle enough to keep the information readable, but noticeable enough to give the reader another element to look at.

-Unlike a lot of corporate timelines, Nexteer’s includes a message about the company’s goals for the future as the end panel.
+Unlike a lot of corporate timelines, Nexteer’s includes a message about the company’s goals for the future.
 That way, the timeline doesn’t display the company’s history just for the sake of displaying its history.
 It uses the successes of the past to show why Nexteer — and its customers — can have confidence in the company’s future plans.

 Standing Out (Great Lakes Loons)

 The Loons’ timeline is a festival of mixed media.
-As well as the informational panels and an abundance of photos, the wall manages to integrate three-dimensional artifacts of all shapes and sizes.
+As well as the photos and informational panels, the wall manages to integrate three-dimensional artifacts of all shapes and sizes.
 Framed uniforms, gameday balls, official team merchandise, even a shovel.
 Pride of place goes to the Midwestern League Championship trophy, which the Loons won in 2016.

 We decided to use the Loons’ signature Green Bay Green and Desert Red throughout the timeline to help unify it.
 It also helps that the panels use three-dimensional elements too.
 A large cutout dimensional photo anchors the middle of the display, for example.